wp-plugins/wp-favorite-posts/readme.txt

 Allows users to add favorite posts.
 This plugin use cookies for saving data so unregistered users can favorite a post.
 There is no register requirement.

+If you use WP Super Cache you must add page (which you show favorites) URI to "Accepted Filenames & Rejected URIs".

 See [ChangeLog](http://svn.wp-plugins.org/wp-favorite-posts/trunk/ChangeLog.txt
 "ChangeLog.txt") to learn what's different between versions.